-Amandine Ody-Brasier in an assistant professor of organizational behavior at Yale SOM.
+Amandine Ody-Brasier in an associate professor of organizational behavior at Yale SOM.
 In her research, she has examined the social construction of the market for Champagne grapes, highlighting the role of the relationships between wine houses and grape growers.
 Pr.
 Ody-Brasier’s current projects look at how market actors’ identity, both at the individual and organizational levels, may affect pricing.
 For instance, she studies how the relationships maintained by minority sellers may, under certain circumstances, help them improve their economic outcomes.
 Direct practical implications of this work include a better understanding of how organizations create and capture economic value from the relationships they maintain.

 Professor Ederer's research is in the areas of organizational economics, innovation, social learning and experimental economics.
 Some of his recent research focuses on how investors learn from and are influenced by the decisions of their peers.
 He has written a series of papers on how firms design compensation and performance evaluation schemes to motivate workers to innovate, on the design of incentive systems that prevent gaming and on the optimal use of feedback mechanisms in organizations.
 Methodologically, he draws on a broad set of tools to most effectively address this set of research questions often combining theoretical models with experimental evidence from the lab and the field.

 Zoë Chance studies persuasion and decision making, working passionately to understand how people can lead happier, healthier, more fulfilling lives.
 At Yale, Zoë teaches Mastering Influence and Persuasion, advises Center for Customer Insights consulting and research teams, and collaborates with Google and Optum Health.